milanXpetrovic/drosophila-social-network-analysis/README.md

 ## Join us
 The project is open-source and aims to create research tools.
 If you are interested in development, feel free to contact us or just fork the repo.

+## Data format

+    How dataframe should look like?